Student wellbeing

 Sandringham College is committed to the safety and wellbeing of children and young people.
 Our school community recognises the importance of, and a responsibility for, ensuring our school is a safe, supportive and enriching environment which respects and fosters the dignity and self-esteem of children and young people, and enables them to thrive in their learning and development.

-For more information download our Child Safe Standards Code of Conduct.
+For more information download our Child Safe Standards Code of Conduct or the Department of Education Student Engagement Policy.

 Useful Resources